IPv6 transition mechanism: MAP

+Mapping of Address and Port (MAP) is a Cisco IPv6 transition proposal which combines A+P port address translation with tunneling of the IPv4 packets over an ISP provider's internal IPv6 network.
+MAP-T and MAP-E entered standards track in July 2015, and Sky Italia has deployed MAP-T in its internet services as early as year 2021.

 Draft proposals

 The following mechanisms are still being discussed or have been abandoned by the IETF:

 4rd

 IPv4 Residual Deployment (4rd) is an experimental mechanism to facilitate residual deployment of the IPv4 service across IPv6 networks.
 Like 6rd, it uses stateless address mappings between IPv6 and IPv4.
 It supports an extension of IPv4 addressing based on transport-layer ports.
 This is a stateless variant of the A+P model.